centerparcs.co.uk

 Understanding the gender pay gap at Center Parcs

-We know that there is a gender pay gap in terms of hourly pay for women.
+We acknowledge that there is a gender pay gap in terms of hourly pay for women at Center Parcs.

 Our steps to reduce the gender pay gap

-• Adopting a flexible approach to working patterns for current and future employees, recognising that our colleagues have responsibilities outside of work, and working collaboratively to determine working hours where possible
+• Adopting a more flexible approach to working patterns for current and future employees to attract and retain a diverse workforce.

-• Continuing to run our annual Women’s Development Programme, delivering coaching and mentoring to our female employees – this year, we hope to offer the programme to the highest number of delegates to date
+• Continuing to run our annual Women’s Development Programme, delivering coaching and mentoring to our female employees and helping to progress our key talent.

 The gender pay gap in numbers